orvigas/product-service/README.md

 # Spring Boot 3.4.* product-service
 ###### Author: Orlando Villegas 2024
 This tutorial is about a Spring Boot 3.4.* based microservice.
 This time, we are going to create a simple "CRUD" microservice that will allow us to manage a database "product" table upon a Rest Controller that will contain Create, Read, Update, and Delete endpoints.
 We will also add a List operation with pagination, sorting, and filtering features.
+## Prerequisites
+Before starting this tutorial, we must meet a few requirements installed and configured in our development environment.
+- Java OpenJDK version "17.0.12" 2024-07-16 LTS or higher
+- Apache Maven 3.9.9 or higher
+- OpenSSL 3.4.0 22 Oct 2024 or higher
+- IntelliJ/Visual Studio Code/Spring Tool Suite/Eclipse
+- Postman Version 11.29.3 or higher
 ## Concept definitions
 Before starting, we need to define a few concepts to have a clear background about the things that we will work on within this project.
 ### Microservices